ChiragChauhan4579/Diabetes-Predictor-GCP/README.md

-# Diabetes Predicor GCP Deployment Walkthrough
+# Diabetes Predictor GCP Deployment Walkthrough

 By using Vertex AI by GCP one can deploy models easily that are trained by frameworks like scikit-learn, pytorch, tensorflow and xgboost.